 Green Hosting and Infrastructure Choices

 Front-end web development is tied closely to infrastructure decisions.
-In 2025, green hosting providers—those powered by renewable energy—are becoming a standard choice.
+In 2026, green hosting providers powered by renewable energy are a standard choice.

 Front-end developers now often collaborate with DevOps teams to ensure websites are served through CDNs that optimise load distribution and reduce unnecessary data transfers.
 Caching strategies, compression, and server-side rendering (SSR) also play a role in reducing redundant requests.